 BDT will continue to launch promotional campaigns to promote successful projects.
-These campaigns involve the production of leaflets, press releases and web content, as well as the organization of press conferences and panel discussions.
+These campaigns may involve the production of leaflets, press releases and web content, as well as the organization of press conferences and panel discussions.

-BDT will also continue to implement its internal communications strategy, through the organization of staff-meetings and the production of the Director’s monthly letter to keep staff members informed of the activities of the Sector.
+BDT will also continue to implement its internal communications strategy to keep staff members informed of the activities of the Sector, through the organization of staff-meetings and the production of the Director’s monthly letter.

 4.4 Mainstreaming the empowerment of women and girls and persons with disabilities in all outputs of the Buenos Aires Action Plan